kiwistand/kiwi-docs/docs/community/get-involved.md

 Our project is Open Source, which means everyone can contribute code.
 People like freeatnet, Alya, and the Dawn Wallet team have already submitted Pull Requests to our repo.

-If you want to contribute, the best way to start is by joining Kiwi Devs Chat.
+If you want to contribute, the best way to start is by joining <u>[Kiwi Devs Chat](https://t.me/kiwinewsdevs)</u>.
 You can share your ideas with us, and - if they fit the roadmap - we can help you implement them.

 **7. Organizing Meetups**